 Looking for something a little more romantic?
 Opt for 1892, an upscale restaurant in a historic home offering inventive seasonal cuisine.
 You’ll want to make reservations ahead of time if you’re planning on dining here.

-For breakfast or lunch, you can’t go wrong with family-owned Country Boy.
-Open since 1968; it’s the oldest diner in Williamson County.
+For breakfast or lunch, you can’t go wrong with family restaurant Big Bad Breakfast at the Country Boy.
+Open since 1968, it’s the oldest diner in Williamson County.
 Here, you’ll find big country breakfasts as well as Southern favorites like fried chicken, fried catfish, and fried okra.

 Come to Leiper’s Fork once, and you’ll definitely be back — and like all good Tennesseans, I’m betting you’ll want to keep this time-honored ‘secret’ all to yourself!